-- In Season 2, with William Hartnell, at a point after the writers had started experimenting but before they settled into a format, you get: a whimsical children's story with a Green Aesop with the cast trying to bring justice to a murder, a rather dark and violent Alien Invasion B-Movie-like story with Daleks set After the End, a claustrophobic Bottle Episode and Deconstruction of the modus operandi the series would eventually have, a goofy but morbid Black Comedy featuring Emperor Nero, an almost dreamlike Planetary Romance featuring four races of Insectoid Aliens with unique psychologies and cultures, a grim Costume Drama dealing with religious prejudice, a tongue-in-cheek story involving Just One Second Out of Sync time travel paradoxes, an extremely silly Dalek serial involving Wacky Wayside Tribe sequences and Dalek slapstick, and a Wham Episode featuring the first appearance of another member of the Doctor's race.
+- In Season 2, with William Hartnell, at a point after the writers had started experimenting but before they settled into a format, you get: a whimsical children's story with a Green Aesop with the cast trying to bring justice to a murder, a rather dark and violent Alien Invasion B-Movie-like story with Daleks set After the End, a claustrophobic Bottle Episode and Deconstruction of the modus operandi the series would eventually have, a goofy but morbid Black Comedy featuring Emperor Nero, an almost dreamlike Planetary Romance featuring four races of Insectoid Aliens with unique psychologies and cultures, a Shakespeare pastiche Costume Drama dealing with religious prejudice with Gratuitous Iambic Pentameter, a tongue-in-cheek story involving Just One Second Out of Sync time travel paradoxes, an extremely silly Dalek serial involving Wacky Wayside Tribe sequences and Dalek slapstick, and a Wham Episode featuring the first appearance of another member of the Doctor's race.

 - As showrunner Steven Moffat put it: "Sometimes it's comedy, sometimes thriller, sometimes horror, sometimes children's stories, the silliest stories you've ever seen.
 Sometimes it's all that in the same episode".
 In Series Five alone we had a thriller, a dystopian rebellion, historical sci-fi with Churchill, a horror-adventure, a comedy romp with vampires, a Dream Within a Dream mystery, a political intrigue with reptile people, A Very Special Episode about Vincent van Gogh and depression, a comedy, and a Wham Episode.